 The mirror above a wheelchair-accessible vanity must be set lower than one in a standard bathroom.
 The maximum height is 40 inches from the bottom of the mirror to the floor, so if you are installing a medicine cabinet with a mirror, it should be set at that height.
 An adjustable mirror or one that tilts toward the user is an added benefit for wheelchair users, but it isn't required.

 Other Considerations for Your ADA Bathroom

 Although it adds to the expense, a height-adjustable sink makes an accessible vanity useful for all adults with or without disabilities as well as for children.
 The sink is attached to vertical tracks on the wall, has flexible drain pipes and typically moves independently of the countertop.
 A lever-style control or touch-activated switch that is easy to operate is preferable to a push button that requires dexterity and force to press.

 If you're purchasing a bathroom vanity rather than building one, remember that it has to support the weight of a person leaning on it.
 Choose a sturdy one made of quality materials.
 Hardwood or plywood cabinet boxes cost more than laminated particleboard units, but safety is worth the extra expense.

 Don't forget to provide plenty of lighting, such as vanity lights or an overhead light above the vanity.
 You'll also want to plan for at least one wall outlet for a hairdryer, electric toothbrush or shaver.
-The outlet must be a GFCI, as required by the building code for every bathroom outlet.
+The outlet must be GFCI-protected, as required by the building code for every bathroom outlet.
 For a 21-inch-deep countertop, the outlet must be no more than 44 inches above the floor (measuring from the bottom of the outlet cover) to make it wheelchair accessible.